ChristopherVaccaro/glamatron-app/README.md

 # StyleMirror AI

-AI-powered style transformation app that lets you visualize different looks on your photos.
-Upload a selfie and customize hair styles, makeup, accessories, and expressions using Google's Gemini AI.
+Style transformation app that lets you visualize different looks on your photos.
+Upload a selfie and customize hair styles, makeup, accessories, and expressions.

 ![StyleMirror AI](https://img.shields.io/badge/Powered%20by-Gemini%20AI-blue)